37 Easy Crafts to Try This Season for Festive DIY Fall Decor

 Metallic Painted Leaves

 Organic in style and easy to design, these stylish natural coasters provide a practical boost to your side tables.
 Start with a 4x4-inch wood block; make straight cuts of varying widths.
 Sand the edges and corners, and apply a coat of natural wood stain and sealer; let dry.
-Apply cabinet bumpers on the four corners of each of the bases to keep surfaces scratch free.
+Apply cabinet bumpers on the four corners of each of the bases to keep surfaces scratch-free.

-Fall is a natural season to step back and reflect on what you and your family and friends are thankful for.
+Fall is a natural season to step back and reflect on what you and your family are thankful for.
 Use this easy autumn craft as a visual reminder.
 Start by finding an interesting branch; tape off the base and spray-paint the top white.
 Fill a vase with nuts or rocks and insert the branch.
 Cut out leaves from construction paper (search online for leaf shapes), punch a hole at the top of each, write a thankful message, and hang with ribbon or twine.